Maersk Air Cargo: Development since the 2000s

 Four Boeing 757-200s were introduced in 2001 and 2002, and the number of 727s cut to four.

 After signing a new contract with a duration until 2015, Star Air carried out a full fleet replacement in 2005 and 2006.
 All the 727s and 757s were returned and instead eleven Boeing 767-200s were leased.
 This gave a major hike in revenue, increasing from DKK 106 million in 2004 to DKK 653 million in 2007.
 Profits increased from DKK 7 to 58 million.
 Maersk Air was sold to Sterling Airlines in 2005.
 Star Air was kept out of the deal and instead it made a subsidiary directly under the Maersk Group.
 It was also given the responsibility for operating the Maersk Group's corporate jet, a Canadair Challenger 600.
 Star Air took delivery of a Boeing 767-300 in 2014.

 Operations

-Star Air operates scheduled cargo flights on behalf of UPS Airlines out of its base at Cologne Bonn Airport as well as further freight operations on behalf of its parent Maersk and other customers on a charter basis.
+Maersk Air Cargo operates scheduled cargo flights on behalf of UPS Airlines out of its base at Cologne Bonn Airport as well as further freight operations out of its base at Billund Airport to China on behalf of its parent Maersk and other customers on a charter basis.

-Star Air also operates scheduled cargo flights on behalf of Royal Mail & UPS from East Midlands Airport to destinations across the United Kingdom & Europe such as Edinburgh Airport & Belfast Aldergrove.
+Maersk Air Cargo also operates scheduled cargo flights on behalf of Royal Mail & UPS from East Midlands Airport to destinations across the United Kingdom & Europe such as Belfast–International, Birmingham & Edinburgh.